mickdowling16/lifehacks/README.md

 ### Navigation Bar

 The Navigation bar features on all pages and contains the website logo and links to the main 3 pages.
 The nav bar is fully responsive to different page sizes.
 The Everyday Lifehacks logo is also a link back to the homepage.
-I made the page links a different colour when hovered on to help with user experience
+I made the menu a different colour when hovered on to help with user experience

 ![page navigation and logo screenshot](documentation/navigation-ss.png)

 ### Hero Image

-The hero image is the main image seen when a user uses the site.
+The hero image is the main image seen when a user loads the site.
 The images was chosen as it goes with my colour theme and it features a magnifying glass over a euro coin, signifying the money saving aspect of the lifehacks.
 I thought the picture went well with the overall theme of the website.
 The hero image also contains text to welcome the user to the site and a button with a link to the hacks category page so the user can access the info they need quickly without having to scroll through the page.

 ![home page hero image of magnifying glass](documentation/hero-image-ss.png)